◆ INTELLIGENCE COMPARISON

 Improving IQ

-• Lifelong learning and education broaden cognitive capacity
+• Lifelong learning broadens cognitive capacity

-• Adequate sleep supports memory consolidation and problem-solving
+• Adequate sleep supports memory consolidation

-• Challenging mental activities (puzzles, learning new skills) preserve sharpness
+• Challenging mental activities preserve sharpness

-• Avoiding neurotoxins (excess alcohol, lead exposure) protects cognitive function
+• Avoiding neurotoxins protects cognitive function

 Improving EQ

-Unlike IQ, where gains are modest and hard to maintain, EQ improvements can be substantial and lasting.
+Emotional intelligence is one of the most learnable forms of intelligence — only ~25% is genetic.
+EQ tends to increase naturally with age.
+Unlike IQ, EQ improvements can be substantial and lasting.
 Meta-analyses of emotional intelligence training programs show significant positive effects that persist over time.
-Effective strategies include:

-• Mindfulness and meditation build self-awareness and emotional regulation
+• Mindfulness builds self-awareness and emotional regulation

-• Therapy (especially CBT and DBT) develops emotional management skills
+• Therapy (CBT/DBT) develops emotional management skills

-• Active listening practice deepens empathy and social perception
+• Active listening practice deepens empathy

-• Seeking and reflecting on feedback reveals emotional blind spots
+• Seeking feedback reveals emotional blind spots

-• Journaling about emotions helps identify patterns and triggers
+• Journaling identifies emotional patterns and triggers

-• Volunteering and diverse social experiences broaden perspective-taking
+• Diverse social experiences broaden perspective-taking

 Measure Your IQ

-Take our free, scientifically-designed cognitive assessment.
 30 questions covering pattern recognition, logical reasoning, spatial ability, and more.

-Take the IQ Test
+Take the IQ Test →

 Measure Your EQ

-Take the EQ Test
+Take the EQ Test →